EEmGuzman/desi-cres-analysis/README.md

 The row number of a fiber close to the chosen ideal which has only ONE bad parameter.

 - worstfiberrownumber
 The row number of the worst fiber as identified in the csv output file from checkrescode.py

-- outfilename.png
-An extension must be provided but does not have to be .png.
-Choose your own image format.

 Example:

-	./spectraplot.py frame-r0-00003891.fits 429 430 432 r0-00003891-2bp.png
+	./spectraplot.py frame-r0-00003891.fits 429 430 432

 residplot.py information